hyperledger-labs/splice/docs/src/validator_operator/validator_helm.rst

 In order to become a validator, you need the sponsorship of an SV.
 Your SV will provide you with a required secret to authorize yourself towards their SV.

+The onboarding secret is a one-time use secret that expires after 24 hours.
+If you don't join before it expires, you need to request a new secret from your SV sponsor.

 .. admonition:: DevNet-only

   On DevNet, you can obtain an onboarding secret automatically by